devleaks/storyrevealerjs/README.md

-The following class names have special meaning:
+The following class names are intercepted by Storyrevealer and have special meaning:

 | **Class Name** | **Description**                                                                             |
 |----------------|---------------------------------------------------------------------------------------------|